Kylecam625/Quantum-Clicker/README.md

 2. Open `index.html` in your web browser
 3. Start clicking and collecting particles!

+## Roadmap

+Planned features and improvements:
+- [ ] Add sound effects and background music
+- [ ] Mobile responsiveness
+- [ ] More particle effects and animations
+- [ ] Additional upgrades and achievements
+- [ ] Social features and leaderboards

 ## Contributing

 Feel free to submit issues and pull requests to help improve the game.